IOTechSystems/xrt-examples/AzureSphere/README.md

 *	Using Visual Studio (or cmake from the command line) build the XRT Azure Application.
 Step 5:
 *	From Visual Studio using the azsphere utility  deploy the XRT Azure Application onto the Azure Shere hardware module (e.g. Guardian 100)
+* Visualize the data on Azure IoT Hub and optionally send commands back to the connected IoT device. **TO BE COMPLETED**

 Each of the above steps are covered in detail in the subsequent parts of this tutorial.